Teaching your puppy or older dog to heel can be easy and fun. Use this directed shaping technique to help your dog learn to love to walk beside you.

 - “Heel” is traditionally on your left side for obedience and rally competitions.

 - Hold your treat hand at your chest.
-This will prevent luring (dog just following the food) and jumping while walking if your treat hand is just out of reach.
+If your treat hand is just out of reach, you can prevent luring (dog just following the food) and jumping while walking.

 - Be sure to treat with the hand next to your dog to prevent him from crossing in front of you to get the treat.

-- Always tell your dog when he is correct with a click or a “yes.”
+- Always tell your dog when he is correct with a click or a marker word like “yes.”